alexey-trofimov/lightweight-responsive-owl-carousel/README.md

 ### Some notes:

-The project uses the following colors:
+*The project uses the following colors*:

 - Body bg: #ffffff
 - Content 1: #333944